RomellKP/Applied-Machine-Learning/README.md

 # Projects for Applied Machine Learning:

-## Project 1: White Wine Quality Prediction:
+## Project 1: White Wine Quality Prediction

   **Description:**
   This project uses ML models from built from scratch in PyTorch to predict the quality of wgite wine based on its chemical attributes.
 It includes